Samir Kuntar: Statements following his release

 After his release, Kuntar made a number of statements on certain elements of the Israeli–Palestinian conflict.

 In an interview to Al-Manar, Hezbollah's satellite television network, Kuntar said: "I'm jealous of the Zionists, who don't spare any effort in bringing back captured soldiers or soldiers' bodies.
 Seriously, we are jealous of our enemy and its care for a [body] and how it goes to the end of the world in order to return it, and of its concerns for captives and how it will go to the very edge to bring them back."

 In an interview with the Agence France-Presse in October 2008, Kuntar stated that "The resistance will end only when the Zionist entity disappears."
-He also claimed that Israel is preparing to attack Lebanon again and that "Israel is going to suffer great losses.
+He also asserted that Israel was preparing to attack Lebanon again and that "Israel is going to suffer great losses.
 The idea that Israel is an invincible, secure state has become a myth."